- The Pittsley County Chronicles is a trilogy comprised of Juckets, Swamp Yankees, and Bog Men, set in a rural area of southeastern Massachusetts;

 Thus, with one exception, my books thus far have all been mysteries of one sort or another.

 Considering that I never expected to become a mystery writer (nor do I tend to read mysteries), it seems odd to me that this is how things turned out.

-I have recently completed a filmscript (which is a mystery/thriller) based on my first novel, Juckets (see page 3, Scripts), available on InkTip.
-The photo (left) was taken near our house and has the eerie feeling of the story.
+My filmscript of JUCKETS (which is a mystery/thriller based on my first novel, see page 3, Scripts), has just been optioned by Command Performance Productions.
+Jim Jermanok has produced two previous films, Passionada and the award-winning Em.
+(The photo, above left, was taken near our house and has the eerie feeling of the story.